DamienFr/Clustering_with_ANI/README.md

 Based on an available ANI script (provide the Source) i made a script that allows customisable clustering of any kind of sequences, no limit regarding size and/or number of sequences.
 This tool relies on blast, so you must have it installed on your computer.

+How to use the programm ?

+1. Open	Launch_ANI.sh and modify the parameters as you wish
+2. Give execution permission to the script by typing in a terminal "chmod +x	Launch_ANI.sh" or right-clicking on it.
+3. Double-click the program and it executes, producing two output files.